Skip to content

 Slash Commands

-Type / in the chat input to open the command list.
+Type / in chat to open the built-in command list.

 Command Description